learning-apache-openwhisk/chapter2-contact/README.md

 Then type `./config.sh <user> <pass> <apikey> <sandbox> <recipient>`

 You can now deploy with `make deploy` and undeploy with `make clean`

+Use `make url` to get the URL to access the contact form.